gipritchard/Space-Debris/Space Debris Taskforce.md

 1. Place the Geostationary Orbit (GSO) game board in the center of the table
 2. Stack the High Earth Orbit (HEO) game board on top of the GSO game board
 3. Stack the Low Earth Orbit (LEO) game board on top of the HEO game board
-4. Stack the Earth token on top of the Low Earth Orbit game board
-5. Align GSO, HEO, LEO, & Earth arrows as shown in the picture above
+4. Align GSO, HEO, LEO, & Earth arrows as shown in the picture above

-## Assign Player Space Ships
+## Assign Player Spaceships

 ![](../attachments/set_up1.jpg)

-1. Give each player a player aid
+1. Give each player a player aid card
-2. Give each player 1 pawn, 1 Space Ship card, 1 HP Tracker, 1 Debris Capacity Tracker
+2. Give each player 1 pawn, 1 Spaceship card, 1 HP Tracker, 1 Debris Capacity Tracker
-3. Each player, place the Space Ship card face up on the table in front of them
+3. Each player, place the Spaceship card face up on the table in front of them
-4. Each player, place the HP Tracker token on your Space Ship card under the 4 HP mark
+4. Each player, place the HP Tracker token on your Spaceship card under the 4 HP mark
-5. Each player, place the Debris Capacity Tracker token on your Space Ship card under the 5 Capacity mark
+5. Each player, place the Debris Capacity Tracker token on your Spaceship card under the 5 Capacity mark
 6. Shuffle all Resource cards into a single Resource deck
 7. Place the Resource deck face down near the game board
 8. Each player, draw 2 cards from the Resource Deck and add them to your hand